rememberHighlightedCode

 Return

 A State holding the highlighted AnnotatedString, or null while loading / on error.
+In inspection mode, the state is initialized to plain text immediately.

 Parameters